Limavady United F.C.: History

+Following a stay in the PIL, the club would make their NIFL Championship return following a 3–0 win away to Lisburn Distillery, also securing the league trophy.

 Carlos Tevez loan

 In September 2011, the club vice chairman David Brewster issued a fax to Manchester City, offering to take Argentinian International Carlos Tevez on loan after the player had refused to go on as a substitute in a UEFA Champions League fixture.
 The club offer suggested that they would ensure Tevez stayed match fit and would avoid being cup tied, but asked that City continued to pay his reported £200,000 per week wages, a figure higher than Limavady's entire turnover for a year.

 The offer, although meant as tongue in cheek became global headline news with some news agencies believing the offer to be a serious one.
 The story gained the club brief worldwide recognition although Manchester City themselves did not respond.